zejyun6018/ipi-doc-source/source/iot_pi/index.md

-title: What's Inside the Box
+title: What's inside the Box
 ---